PopovEvgeniy/freefiledestroyer/readme.txt

 Usage program

-This software is console/text interface program.
+This software is a console/text interface program.
 It takes a file name as command line argument.

 Exit codes